MicrosoftDocs/cpp-docs/docs/sanitizers/examples-stack-buffer-overflow.md

 # Stack buffer overflow

 The stack buffer overflow happen many ways in C or C++.
 We provide several examples for this category of error caught with a simple recompile.
-All simple examples are compiled using:
->`cl -fsanitize=address /Zi  uas_example.c`
+Examples sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example - stack buffer overflow